 Data analytics helps inform, enhance, and transform the way the judicial branch operates.
 Technical advancements in data analysis tools have made data analytics easier and more accessible than ever.
 This creates opportunities for the judicial branch to make data-informed decisions that enhance business practices and procedures.
-Additionally, these advancements can improve and expand programs, support the execution of legislatively mandated initiatives and reporting requirements (e.g., CARE Act and SB 929), and deliver an increased array of services that benefit the people of California.
+Additionally, these advancements can improve and expand programs and services that benefit the people of California.